insomnolence/mcp-memory-server/README.md

 ---

-# Enhanced MCP Memory Server 🧠
+# Enhanced MCP Memory Server

 A personal project exploring intelligent hierarchical memory management for AI systems through the Model Context Protocol (MCP).
 Features an interactive configuration wizard, domain-agnostic design, and experimental lifecycle management.
 Born out of need to have a kind of "memory" for AI agents I was using, this helps keep context and knowlege from session to session.

-## ✨ Key Features
+## Key Features

-- **🧠 3-Tier Memory Architecture**: Short-term, long-term, and permanent memory collections
+- **3-Tier Memory Architecture**: Short-term, long-term, and permanent memory collections
-- **⚙️ Configuration Wizard**: Interactive setup wizard with template support and guided configuration
+- **Configuration Wizard**: Interactive setup wizard with template support and guided configuration
-- **🌐 Universal Domain Support**: Works with ANY domain - business, research, creative, technical, etc.
+- **Universal Domain Support**: Works with ANY domain - business, research, creative, technical, etc.
-- **🎯 Intelligent Importance Scoring**: Multi-factor algorithm combining semantic similarity, recency, frequency, and domain patterns
+- **Intelligent Importance Scoring**: Multi-factor algorithm combining semantic similarity, recency, frequency, and domain patterns
-- **⏰ Automatic Lifecycle Management**: TTL-based expiration with importance-weighted aging and jitter
+- **Automatic Lifecycle Management**: TTL-based expiration with importance-weighted aging and jitter
-- **🛡️ Permanence System**: Critical knowledge preservation with automatic and explicit permanence triggers
+- **Permanence System**: Critical knowledge preservation with automatic and explicit permanence triggers
-- **🔧 Background Maintenance**: Automated cleanup and health monitoring
+- **Background Maintenance**: Automated cleanup and health monitoring
-- **🚀 FastAPI Implementation**: Modular architecture with MCP tools API
+- **FastAPI Implementation**: Modular architecture with MCP tools API

-## 🚀 Quick Start
+## Quick Start

 ### Prerequisites